PhilS94/Unity-Procedural-IK-Wall-Walking-Spider/README.md

 3. Open the scene "TestRoom"
 4. Press play and enjoy

+I am currently working on creating a decent build, which i will make available for download here soon.

 ## Credits
 Special thanks to [Daniel Harrison](http://www.harrisondaniel.com/) for creating the spider model used in this project.